shaps1/kaggle-titanic/README.md

-# Kaggle Submission for Binary Classification of Survival
+# Kaggle Submission for Titanic Dataset